awslabs/aws-sdk-swift/reference/0.x/AWSMacie2/Macie2Client.md

 ### `getMasterAccount(input:completion:)`

 (Deprecated) Retrieves information about the Amazon Macie administrator account for an account.
-This operation has been replaced by the <link  linkend="GetAdministratorAccount">GetAdministratorAccount</link> operation.
+This operation has been replaced by the GetAdministratorAccount operation.

 ``` swift
 public func getMasterAccount(input: GetMasterAccountInput, completion: @escaping (ClientRuntime.SdkResult<GetMasterAccountOutputResponse, GetMasterAccountOutputError>) -> Void)